zenorocha/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/upgrading-to-liferay-7-2/05-preparing-a-new-application-server-for-liferay-dxp.md

 # Preparing a New Application Server for Liferay DXP

 To upgrade your Liferay DXP database, prepare a new application server for hosting Liferay DXP.
-You'll use this server to run the database upgrade and then run Liferay DXP.
+You'll use this server to run the data upgrade and then run Liferay DXP.

 **Note:** If you are upgrading from a version prior to DXP 7.0 and using a sharded environment, you will need to migrate your shards to multiple application servers, because sharding is no longer supported.
 Prepare one new application server for each shard.